han-xudong/libfrankapy/docs/development/testing.rst

 Testing
 =======

-This document describes the testing strategy and practices for LibFrankaPy.
+This document describes the testing strategy and practices for libfrankapy.

 Testing Philosophy
 ------------------

-LibFrankaPy follows a comprehensive testing approach to ensure reliability, safety, and performance:
+libfrankapy follows a comprehensive testing approach to ensure reliability, safety, and performance:

 - **Safety First**: All safety-critical code must be thoroughly tested
 - **Test-Driven Development**: Write tests before implementing features